DIYDave/ESP8266-Alarmclock/README.md

 On this occasion I also made small improvements to the HMI project.
 -> "Wecker_v1.2.HMI" created with the old Nextion Editor v0.53.
-I recommend the LTS version of Nextion to open this project. https://nextion.tech/download/nextion-setup-vLTS.zip I created a even newer version -> "Wecker_v1.3.HMI" for use with recent Nextion Editor 1.63.1!
+I recommend the LTS version of Nextion to open this project. https://nextion.tech/download/nextion-setup-vLTS.zip

+-> "Wecker_v1.3.HMI" a even newer version for use with recent Nextion Editor 1.63.1!

 ### Improvements in v1.10
 - Non blocking WiFiManager setting. -> The alarm clock reliably wakes you up even without WiFi